bestselfcoaching

 Your best emotionally intelligent self:

 What does your best emotionally intelligent self look like?
-At the end of the day, we can only change how we show up BUT how we show up has a significant impact on those around us.
-When you are emotionally dysregulated, how does that affect those around you?
+At the end of the day, we can only change how we show up, BUT how we show up has a significant impact on those around us.
+How does emotional dysregulation affect those around you?
 When you have a positive interaction, how does it affect those around you?
 Emotions are contagious.
 How we show up collectively creates an emotional climate.

 For example, people who witness rudeness are more likely to be rude to others.
 In addition, witnessing subtle rudeness leads to decreased performance and prosocial behaviors, such as helpfulness and resource sharing.
 As a result, we are less likely to help our fellow co-workers.

 Reacting, belittling, cutting someone off, or not even listening is effortless behavior.
 It takes strength to listen to understand, respond with intention, and reflect with empathy.
-What ritual can you start with to help build a positive digital emotional climate, to build the skill of D-EQ?
+What ritual can you start with to help build a positive digital emotional climate and build the skill of D-EQ?

 Leave a comment

-One repercussion that marketers have taken advantage of is the fact that distracted people are more likely to give in to temptation.
-For example, distracted shoppers are more sensitive to in-store promotions, and more likely to purchase items that were not on their list.
+For example, distracted shoppers are more sensitive to in-store promotions and more likely to purchase items that were not on their list.
 Next time you are at the grocery store take a look at what you see when you first walk into the store and what you see in the check-out lane.
 There is a pretty good chance both areas are filled with impulse buys.
 Cookies, soda, chips, candy, magazines, lip balm, etc… You get the picture.

 Leave a comment